Living and Working in Hong Kong

 Hong Kong is sub-tropical.
 It is usually still hot and humid at the start of the school year, but starts to get more pleasant from Mid-October.
 You can look forward to low humidity and temperatures of around 20C from then until March, when it starts to warm up again.
 There are usually a couple of ‘cold snaps’ between December and February, when temperatures might fall as low as 10C for a few days!

 Eighty per cent of Hong Kong's rain falls between May and September, but there are still plenty of nice days.
-Breezes on the coast and on high ground also help.
 In this period we can expect the occasional typhoon or rainstorm.

 Crime and safety

 Hong Kong is a very safe place at any hour of the day.
-You are highly unlikely to be affected by crime.
-The usual precautions against pick-pockets in busy places should be observed, however, especially in areas that are popular with tourists.
+You are highly unlikely to be affected by crime, however, the usual precautions against pick-pockets in busy places should be taken.
 There have been a number of cases of shopkeepers defrauding customers – especially in camera and jewellery shops in Kowloon – by switching the purchase with a lower specification product at the last moment.
 Be suspicious of bargains.
-You should always close your windows when you go out, even if you live on a high floor.

 Standard of English